20230130_ESG_Blog_Seasons-of-ESG_Image

 Scope 3 calculation processes can vary dramatically across different industries due to how broad a company’s supply chain is.
 Consequently, the amount of data being calculated in the scope 3 inventory can stretch over the span of years, compared to scope 1 and 2 inventories.

 After an inventory is completed, getting emissions verified by a third party typically takes forty-five days (about six weeks) and includes a kick-off call for the verifier to understand the scope.
 Following the kick-off call, the verifier will make a verification plan and send data requests to the company, which will need to be fulfilled.
 The company and the verifier will need to coordinate on questions so that the verifier can audit the activity data, sources used for the GHG inventories, and assumptions and methodologies used by the company.
 The verifier will also present issues found on the inventory, some of which will need to be addressed before the verifier sends an inventory verification statement.
-Note that third party verification will need to be completed in June of every year if the company wants to incorporate it for CDP disclosures.
+Note that third-party verification will need to be completed in June of every year if the company wants to incorporate it for CDP disclosures.

 Validation of Science-Based Targets (SBTs)